 “Right then and there, he said, ‘This is what we want.’
 And honestly, if he had the authority, he would have written a check on the spot.
 We were that impressed.”

-The ability of Perspective to consolidate information in one central database, while segregating this data according to a user’s security protocols, has transformed the SMMC’s security operations, allowing the same Incident Reporting and Investigation Management system to be utilized by three departments.
+The ability of Resolver to consolidate information in one central database, while segregating this data according to a user’s security protocols, has transformed the SMMC’s security operations, allowing the same Incident Reporting and Investigation Management system to be utilized by three departments.

 Haynes notes that having all data available for system-wide analysis and reporting enables Security Services to easily share information within their own department, as well as with other departments:

-“We created a summary report for our administration that shows how many incidents are occurring, the types of incidents and the associated losses.
+“We created a summary report for our Administration that shows how many incidents are occurring, the types of incidents, and the associated losses.
 We had not done a good job of sharing this information with them before.
 They honestly did not know a lot of what was going on.
 And now they’re seeing things in a different light.”

 “We interact with a number of committees here.
-And rather than having a generic report that they have to sift through, we’re able to customize the information in our reports so that they only get the data they need.
+And, rather than having a generic report that they have to sift through, we’re able to customize the information in our reports so that they only get the data they need.
 People’s time is valuable; they don’t want to be dealing with stuff that doesn’t concern them.”

 A subsequent investigation later determined that this person was indeed the vandal responsible.
-As Haynes states, the power of Visual Analysis lies in its ability to quickly and succinctly identify commonalities between seemingly disparate data, and then present this information in a simple chart that is easily read and interpreted:
+As Haynes states, the power of Visual Analysis lies in its ability to quickly and succinctly identify commonalities between seemingly disparate data and then present this information in a simple chart that is easily read and interpreted:

 “Oftentimes, in a report, associated data might be separated by a number of columns or even pages of less relevant information, and it may be difficult to make the connection.
-But Visual Analysis creates that web and all of a sudden everything seems to be pointing in one direction, and it all starts to make sense.
+But Visual Analysis creates that web, and all of a sudden, everything seems to be pointing in one direction, and it all starts to make sense.
 It gives you a place to look, a place to focus your efforts.”

-Like Visual Analysis, the charts on Perspective’s Dashboard give Haynes a place to focus his efforts, automatically summarizing incident data to reveal incident trends and statistics.
+Like Visual Analysis, the charts on Resolver’s Dashboard give Haynes a place to focus his efforts, automatically summarizing incident data to reveal incident trends and statistics.
 Earlier this year, Haynes recalls being vaguely aware that hospital staff had been administering an unusual number of restraints to patients in the previous weeks.
-However, it wasn’t until he sat down to Perspective’s Dashboard one morning and saw restraints in the top ten incident categories at the SMMC that he realized how prevalent it had become:
+However, it wasn’t until he sat down to Resolver’s Dashboard one morning and saw restraints in the top ten incident categories at the SMMC that he realized how prevalent it had become:

-“I logged on and there on the Dashboard was this big red slice of pie staring me in the face, and I thought, ‘Wait a minute.
+“I logged on, and there on the Dashboard was this big red slice of pie staring me in the face, and I thought, ‘Wait a minute.
 That’s restraints!
 Have we done that many?’
 So even though I see all these incident reports at one time or another, it’s that Dashboard popping up in my face every morning that keeps me focused on what’s really going on.”

-Being alerted to this significant issue allowed Haynes to investigate it further to get at the root of the problem, mining the SMMC’s incident data with custom queries generated in Analysis Expert, and then pass this information on to the SMMC’s workplace violence committee.
+Being alerted to this significant issue allowed Haynes to investigate it further to get at the root of the problem, mining the SMMC’s incident data with custom queries generated in Analysis Expert and then passing this information on to the SMMC’s workplace violence committee.
 Ultimately, this valuable data allowed the committee to formulate a strategy for reducing the need for patient restraints, ensuring a safer environment for staff and patients alike.

-As with the Dashboard pie chart alerting Haynes of an issue with restraints, the knowledge readily available in Perspective helps Security Services stay on top of incident activity, preventing security issues from becoming security failures.
+As with the Dashboard pie chart alerting Haynes of an issue with restraints, the knowledge readily available in Resolver helps Security Services stay on top of incident activity, preventing security issues from becoming security failures.

 “When you recover an $11,000 ventilator out in a parking lot, you may not know exactly how it got there or what it’s doing out there, but you do know that finding that ventilator represents an averted loss.
 And an averted loss of $11,000 always looks good at the end of the month.”

-Being able to report such impressive data to administration has raised the profile of Security Services at the SMMC, helping to underscore the importance of their work.
+Being able to report such impressive data to Administration has raised the profile of Security Services at the SMMC, helping to underscore the importance of their work.

-We recently had some car thefts take place and administration had asked, ‘What are you doing about this?’
-Well, because I already knew that this was a problem, I had prepared a query in Perspective’s Analysis Expert that told me what days, what times and what locations the thefts were occurring.
+“We recently had some car thefts take place, and Administration had asked, ‘What are you doing about this?’
+Well, because I already knew that this was a problem, I had prepared a query in Resolver’s Analysis Expert that told me what days, what times, and what locations the thefts were occurring.
 This told me where and when to be looking and I adjusted the officers’ patrol patterns accordingly.
-So when administration asked what we were doing about the problem, I wasn’t caught flat-footed.
+So when Administration asked what we were doing about the problem, I wasn’t caught flat-footed.
 I had an answer ready and waiting.
 That certainly raised our stock with them.”

-“Ultimately, when we decided that Perspective was the system for us, we had to convince the people with the budget that it was in our best interest.
+“Ultimately, when we decided that Resolver was the system for us, we had to convince the people with the budget that it was in our best interest.
 We were able to show that it was going to save us time and money and actually be beneficial for our organization in the long run.
 We probably did not see a complete return on investment in the first year.
 But as time goes on, the returns are just going to get better and better.
 It will pay for itself and more.”